 Note, however, that transitive-closure methods need pay such a high performance cost only due to the fact that they are devised for arbitrary graphs.
 But concept taxonomies are not arbitrary graphs.
 Namely, a necessary condition for a set of partially-ordered concepts to be semantically consistent is that its graph must be acyclic.
-Thus, a consistent taxonomy must be a directed-acyclic graph (or dag) with a least element (\perp) and a highest element (\perp).
-In Aït-Kaci et al. (1989), it is shown that for such a dag, an $\mathcal{O}(n)$ transitive-closure algorithm exists and is proven correct.
+Thus, a consistent taxonomy must be a directed-acyclic graph (or dag) with a least element (\perp) and a highest element (\top).
+In [1], it is shown that for such a dag, an $\mathcal{O}(n)$ transitive-closure algorithm exists and is proven correct.
 This method is described as Algorithm 1.